shopware5/devdocs/source/designers-guide/lightweight-backend-modules/index.md

     `-- index.tpl
 ```

 As you can see there's a file called `_base/layout.tpl`.
 It's best practice to create a basic layout file which contains the HTML head and the necessary structure for you module.
-The block system of [Smarty](http://www.smarty.net/) from the storefront is also available in your backend module, therefore it's recommend to create your own Smarty blocks in the `_base/layout.tpl`, there's an example:
+The block system of [Smarty](http://www.smarty.net/) from the storefront is also available in your backend module, therefore it's recommend to create your own Smarty blocks in the `_base/layout.tpl`.
+Here's an example:

 ```html
 <!DOCTYPE html>